 But remember that insurance companies will do everything possible to limit your settlement; their bottom line is profit, not giving you a fair settlement to compensate you for the heartbreaking suffering and intense pain you have experienced.
 Your attorney will be an advocate and look out for your interests.

-Different Kinds Of Injuries
+Slip and Fall And Other Kinds Of Injuries

 Insurance settlements are given out for various kinds of injuries: